sean-lawless/computersystems/AppendixA.md

 The UART Rx and Tx connect to the opposite side (Rx to Tx, Tx to Rx).
 All other pins are direct connect.
 Do not forget GND pins.
 See Chapter 4 for pin numbers and GPIO's.
-The pins on the SiPeed are clearly shown.
+The pins on the SiPeed are clearly labled to avoid errors.

 WARNING - power off the RPi and disconnect the USB adapter before connecting the GPIO wires.
-Double check that the connections are correct before powering on.
+Double check that each GPIO connection is correct and snug before powering on.
+A loose wire is all it takes for OpenOCD to fail spectacularly.

 ### Connect the USB SiPeed adapter to the Windows PC.